contino/interview-scheduler-slackbot/README.md

 # interview-scheduler-slackbot

+## What does this bot do?

+Makes scheduling interview slots for the coming week super easy.
+Pull out your phone, look at the client calendar and pick a slot, the bot will create the event on the Interview Availability calendar 🤯.
+The bot will make sure the suggested slots are from your free time.

 ## Setup local google calendar dev environment

 Follow below guide and install required tools for python dev environment